taufikxu/Awesome-Tricks-in-SOTA-ML/README.md

 # Awesome-Tricks-in-SOTA-ML
-interesting &amp; promising &amp; widely adopted tricks for SOTA performance in machine learning community.
+Interesting &amp; promising &amp; widely adopted tricks for SOTA performance in machine learning community.

+Any wonderful tricks are encouraged!
+Take your PR!

 ## Image Classification: